- About Us

 Swelling is a sign of an infection.
 Again, the first choice is to see a dentist.
 If this is not possible to do right away (e.g. you are away, or it occurs at night or on a weekend) the first line of treatment is often an antibiotic (to get the infection under control).

-For tooth problems, penicillin (or Amoxicillin) is the antibiotic of choice (if are not allergic to it – e.g. you have taken it before without any problems).
+For tooth problems, penicillin (or Amoxicillin) is the antibiotic of choice (provided you are not allergic to it – e.g. you have taken it before without any problems).
 If you happen to have some penicillin at home, you could start taking it under these circumstances.
 Do not start, however, if you do not have enough to last until you can contact a dentist (e.g. Monday morning).
 Starting and stopping, then starting up again is not a good idea and can lead to bacterial resistant organisms developing (e.g. MRSA).
 For those allergic to penicillin, the next antibiotic commonly used in dentistry is Clindamycin.

 If you are unable to see a dentist, another option is to go to the hospital emergency room because with a toothache or swelling, the first line of treatment usually would be an antibiotic and pain relievers.
 These would be available at the emergency room.
 This can tide you over a weekend until Monday morning